Last Updated on June 29, 2022 by Rebecca Huff

 The word crisis is defined as “a time of intense difficulty, trouble, or danger.”
 If we're lucky, we'll all see midlife, but must we have a crisis?
 How can you avoid a midlife crisis?
 Some women sail through those middle years with ease, while others may begin to question the meaning and purpose of life.
-Menopause may be around the corner, or it may have already begun.
+Menopause may be around the corner, or it may have already begun, but you're far from old age!

 What do we mean by a midlife crisis, and can women avoid one?
 Does our transition in and through these years have to be a crisis?